pub-calculator-io/fraction-calculator/readme.md

-# Fraction Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Fraction Calculator Widget for WordPress

 Check out this free online fraction calculator.
 It can solve mathematical problems such as addition, subtraction, multiplication, and division of fractions.